 Here are some of the best and unique author websites I've ever seen.
-Whether they're self published or otherwise, fiction or non-fiction, there's something in each of them to inspire your own :)
+Whether they're self-published or otherwise, fiction or non-fiction, there's something in each of them to inspire your own :)

-All of these websites are built using website builders and content management system (CMS) such as Wordpress.
+All of these websites are built using website builders and a content management system (CMS) such as Wordpress.

 If you need more detail, check the review I wrote on top website builders authors use to build their personal website.